Scientific method III: whitewashing history

 Three things:

-- Powerful men almost always abuse women.
+3. Powerful men almost always abuse women.
 Proof the Epstein files which are being erased and burried under the ww3 as we speak.

 Even if there was any written proof at the time, that can be easily destroied.
-What cannot be destroyed as easily is the collective oral memory, but in our current times it is being disregarded as unscientific, so there isn’t really a need ti destroy it anyway…
+What cannot be destroyed as easily is the collective oral memory, but in our current times it is being disregarded as unscientific, so there isn’t really a need to destroy it anyway…